KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-text-clock by ngnijland](https://github.com/ngnijland/MMM-text-clock)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
-1. Typo: Found `Magic Mirror` in file `MMM-text-clock.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-text-clock.js`: Replace it with `MagicMirror²`.
-2. Recommendation: Replace eslintrc by new flat config.
+3. Recommendation: Replace eslintrc by new flat config.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-TextPerWeek by retroflex](https://github.com/retroflex/MMM-TextPerWeek)